Colloquium: Spin-orbit effects in superconducting hybrid structures: Experimental techniques

 \subsection{Spectroscopic techniques}

 The nature of a triplet-induced in a F, S or normal metal (N) layer is theoretically different from the usually dominant singlet state.
-Although the triplet and singlet states share the common feature of an $s$-wave order parameter, unlike the singlet state, the orbital and spin components of the triplet state are even with respect to the electron exchange and this implies their wave function must be odd in frequency with respect to time reversal symmetry~\cite{Kontos_2002_PRL,Petrashov_1999_PRL}.
-Consequently, a triplet state in a F, S or N should enhance the quasiparticle density of states (DOS).
-For a singlet state, there is no enhancement in the DOS and so the observation of a conductance peak around zero voltage is considered to be the “smoking gun” proof of odd-frequency triplet superconductivity.
+Although odd-frequency triplet and singlet states share the common feature of an $s$-wave order parameter, unlike the singlet state, the orbital and spin components of the triplet state are even with respect to the electron exchange and this implies their correlation function must be odd in frequency or, equivalently, odd under exchange of time coordinates \cite{bergeret_prl_01, linder_rmp_19}.
+Consequently, an odd-frequency triplet state can enhance the quasiparticle density of states (DOS) and conductance of an S/F bilayer~\cite{Kontos_2002_PRL,Petrashov_1999_PRL}.
+This can be shown by considering the Green function for an odd-frequency superconductor at small energies, where it looks like a normal metal with an effective mass renormalization (increase), enhancing the DOS \cite{linder_rmp_19}.
+For a singlet state, there is no enhancement in the DOS and so the observation of a conductance peak around zero voltage is an indication of odd-frequency superconductivity.
+Such quantized peak was predicted as a signature of Majorana zero modes~\cite{Sengupta2001:PRB} (see Sec.~IVA), but alternative explanations are possible~\cite{Yu2021:NP,DasSarma2021:PRB}.

 The standard technique to probe the induced superconducting DOS involves tunnel junctions or scanning tunneling microscopy measurements of the current-voltage, $I(V)$, characteristics.
 Below $T_c$, the $I(V)$ characteristics are nonlinear at voltages near the gap edge.
-For an SIN, the IVs are nonlinear around $V = \pm\Delta/e$, where $e$ is the electron charge and $\Delta$ is half the energy gap.
+For S/insulator/N junctions that is around $V = \pm\Delta/e$, where $e$ is the electron charge and $\Delta$ is the energy gap.
 Such measurements can provide high-resolution spectroscopic information because $dI/dV$ is proportional to the quasiparticle excitations, i.e., to the superconducting DOS.
 Tunneling studies have been extensively used to probe the singlet state~\cite{SanGiorgio_2008_PRL,Boden_2011_PRB} and the triplet state~\cite{Kalcheim_2012_PRB,Kalcheim_2014_PRB,Kalcheim_2015_PRB} in different S/F structures.
-We note that point contact Andreev spectroscopy~\cite{Soulen1998:S} has also been used to detect triplet states in S/F structures~\cite{Usman_2011_PRB,Bernardo:2015,Yates_2017_PRB}.